veronicaballerini/JSSAM_popcomp/README.md

 This repository is the replication package of the paper "Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources," by Veronica Ballerini and Brunero Liseo, accepted for publication by the Journal of Survey Statistics and Methodology in September 2024.

-The "scripts" folder contains the codes needed to reproduce the results in the paper.
+The "scripts" folder contains the codes needed to reproduce the case study's results.
 The files' names are explicative.
 Codes recall data and sources as follows:
 - Data (NSI sample, Almalaurea survey data, and SNR values) are contained in the folder "data;"
 - All custom functions are in the "functions" folder;
 - Posterior samples (MCMC output) are typically saved in the "output" folder.
 Note that the output of step 1 is the input of step 2, and so on.